 Fee and commission income consists principally of brokerage fees from customer trading, related banking services, fees for payment processing services and fees for underwriting, market making and consulting services.
 A substantial portion of our revenue is derived from commissions from customers through accounts with transaction-based pricing.
 Brokerage commissions are charged on investment products in accordance with a schedule we have formulated that aligns with local practices.
 Fees received for banking services consist primarily of commissions earned from merchants on acquiring operations, commission on transfer and payment processing and commissions on cash operations.
-Fees for payment processing services are mainly related to the charges for the service of handling and processing a particular cash transfer transactions or operation.
-Fee and commission income as a percentage of our total revenue was 31% and 52% in the three months ended June 30, 2023 and 2022 respectively.
-Retail brokerage service fee and commission income as a percentage of our total fee and commission income was 56% and 94% in the three months ended June 30, 2023 and 2022.
+Fees for payment processing services are mainly related to the charges for the service of handling and processing particular cash transfer transactions or operations.
+Fee and commission income as a percentage of our total revenue was 26% and 46% in the three months ended September 30, 2023 and 2022 respectively.
+Retail brokerage service fee and commission income as a percentage of our total fee and commission income was 76% and 91% in the three months ended September 30, 2023 and 2022, respectively, and 66% and 92% in the six months ended September 30, 2023 and 2022, respectively.